-Dr. James E. MurphyLED Phosphor Program Manager, Senior Research Scientist | GE Global Research
+Dr. James E. MurphyLED Phosphor Program Manager, Principal Research Scientist | GE Global Research

-Market Leading Wide Color Gamut, Narrow-Band Phosphors by GE & Path Towards Enabling Next Generation Displays
+Market Leading Wide Color Gamut, Narrow Band Phosphors by GE & Path Towards Enabling Next Generation Displays